Cuisinart 360˚ Griddle Cooking Center Review

 I was so thrilled when the Cuisinart 360 Griddle Cooking Center arrived at our house.
 At the time, I was really into searing steaks on cast iron and the opportunity to cook on what is essentially a 22” cast iron surface was really exciting.
 Griddles are also taking off in the grilling community so I was keen to give this guy a test drive and see what all the fuss was about.
 I wanted to see how much better this would perform over a cast iron griddle top insert on my Cuisinart 5 burner BBQ.

 We have now used the Cuisinart 360 Griddle Cooking Center for over a year.
-Over that time, we have done a ton of cooks like searing steaks, smashings burgers, crushing out breakfast skillets, smoking ribs, baking pizzas, steaming stir fries and of course, many bacon and egg breakfasts.
+Over that time, we have done a ton of cooks like searing steaks, smash burgers, crushing out breakfast skillets, smoking ribs, baking pizzas, steaming stir fries and of course, many bacon and egg breakfasts.
 Until we got this griddle, we really only grilled for lunch and dinner, but this has really opened up my eyes to the breakfast options we can now do outside while also making it so much easier to feed a crowd in the morning.
 All I need is the Cuisinart 360 Griddle Cooking Center and my proteins and I’m good for breakfast, lunch and dinner.

 - The cooking surface is a 22” circular cold rolled steel grill top.
 You can think about this as being identical to cooking on cast iron.
 The cold rolled steel retains a ton of heat just like cast iron.